Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 execution_started_event: "The execution started event is the event that triggers the execution of a process.
 It usually references the execution finished event of another process on which the process depends on."

+These references determine when a process is due for another run.
+By listening to the execution finished event of the process it depends on, it may wake up just in time to process the new batch of data the dependency has just delivered.

+Bots form a sort of multi-branched execution sequence with an indeterminate number of dependencies.
+Every time the bot further down the tree of dependencies finishes a cycle, it triggers the execution of multiple bots listening to its execution finished event.

+### Adding an Execution Started Event

+To add an execution started event, select *Add Missing Items* on the process definition node menu.
+Items that may be missing are created along with the basic structure of nodes required to define them.

+{% include note.html content="Remember to establish a reference to the appropriate execution fisnihed event." %}